Find a Degree

 Master's Degree Plan Option(s)

-Students with a literature and writing specialization can receive the MS or MA by pursuing one of three options:
+Students with a literature and writing specialization and American Studies Degree can receive the MS or MA by pursuing one of two options:

 - In the Plan A option, students complete graduate-level coursework and must write a thesis.